nikcub/tmpbrowser/README.md

 Click the `tmpbrowser` icon as many times as you like to create as many browser session as you want.

+## How it works

+It works by creating a temporary folder on your drive and storing a temporary profile there.
+It starts up the browser using the command line and tells it to use the temporary folder location for the profile.

 ## Todo

  * Support Safari and Webkit by finding a way to set a custom profile path
  * Disable nag box on setting browser as default for Firefox and Opera
  * Give the project an icon
+ * Create a similar Windows version